-It all started with the death of a zebra.
+It started with the death of zebra.

-We heard its terrified, high-pitched bark echoing across the Mara.
+From miles away we heard its terrified, high-pitched bark echoing across the Mara.
 It took us five minutes driving like a bat out of hell to reach it, but by the time we arrived it was laying at the bottom of a gully in a striped heap, alone.

 Twenty yards away, a black-maned male and a lioness sat quietly in the high grass as if nothing had happened.